brewster-mackenzie/ikew/aws/publish-windows-ec2-metrics-to-cloudwatch.md

-# Public Windows EC2 metrics to CloudWatch
+# Publish Windows EC2 metrics to CloudWatch

-Ensure that [[install-cloudwatchagent]] on the instance.
+Ensure that [[install-cloudwatchagent|CloudWatch Agent is installed]] on the instance.

 Apply the following configuration to collection disk & memory info.
 The CPU metrics are provided by default and require no additional configuration.